-We had never heard of Cha Ca until our first day in Hanoi just two weeks ago, but we were game to try it on the suggestion of our new friend Mai Nguyen who writes the Hanoi food blog Tho Loves Food.
+We had never heard of Cha Ca until our first day in Hanoi just two weeks ago, but we were game to try the classic Vietnam food dish on the suggestion of our new friend Mai Nguyen who writes the Hanoi food blog Tho Loves Food.

-Watch our video as we eat Cha Ca Hanoi with Mai for the second time and learn more about this intriguing dish.
+Watch our video as we eat Cha Ca with Mai for the second time and learn more about this lesser-known but highly intriguing Vietnamese dish.
 Try not to laugh too hard when you hear us attempt to pronounce “Cha Ca” and other Vietnamese words.